An advanced, purely functional, and type-safe language to build cleaner, more reliable software.

 An advanced type system, which provides a lot of extra safety and flexibility.

 Concurrency is easy because of the safe handling of side effects.

-Our home-built deployment tool.
-It mimics Capistrano’s concepts, such as easy, atomic deployments, paired with a solid rollback strategy.
+Our home built deployment tool.
+It mimics Capistrano's concepts, paired with a solid rollback strategy.

 Helps the management of configuration files, keeping any sensitive data out of version control.